Bioconductor/bioconductor.org/content/about/removed-packages.md

 A list of packages removed from Bioconductor along with their last-available landing pages.

+## Packages removed with Bioconductor 3.2 release

+No packages were removed with this release.

 ## Packages removed with Bioconductor 3.1 release